turingschool-examples/jsFun-FE-legacy-repo/additional-reqs.md

 # For Repeats & Students Who Are Finished

-In addition to working through any JSFun problems you may not have solved, we’ll have two additional requirements for you all going through JSFun week:
+In addition to working through any JSFun problems you may not have solved, we’ll have two additional ideas for extra practice.

-1. Write a blog post on one of the three fundamental concepts taught this week.
+1. Write a blog post on one of the three fundamental concepts.
 Your blog post can be published anywhere (portfolio site, medium, etc.), but make sure it will be visible to the public.
 Blog posts should be about 4-5 paragraphs demonstrating your understanding of the concept and its relevance.
 This will add to your portfolio for employers when you get to the job hunt phase in Mod 4 and help you ‘pre-prove’ your skills and knowledge.
 Below are some bullet points to help guide your content for whichever topic you choose.

 *Prototypes:*
 * What a prototype is